Safdie brothers: Daddy Longlegs

 Their second feature film, Daddy Longlegs, had its world premiere under the title Go Get Some Rosemary in the Directors' Fortnight section at the 2009 Cannes Film Festival.
 Starring Ronald Bronstein, it was inspired by the filmmakers' younger years living with their father, Alberto.
 Bronstein won the Breakthrough Actor Award at the Gotham Independent Film Awards 2010.
 The film won the John Cassavetes Award at the 26th Independent Spirit Awards.

 Lenny Cooke

-Their first full-length documentary film, Lenny Cooke, follows the life of Lenny Cooke, a once phenom high school basketball player, from adolescence to manhood.
+Their first full-length documentary, Lenny Cooke, follows the life of Lenny Cooke, a once-phenom high school basketball player, from adolescence to manhood.
 The film premiered at the 2013 Tribeca Film Festival.

 Heaven Knows What

 In 2014, the Safdie Brothers directed Heaven Knows What under their Elara Pictures banner.
 The film centers around the real-life stories written in a book titled Mad Love in New York City by lead actress Arielle Holmes.
 The film had its world premiere at the 71st Venice International Film Festival.
 It also screened at the Toronto International Film Festival, the New York Film Festival, and the Tokyo International Film Festival.